openl2m/openl2m/docs/feature_support.rst

   :sup:`1` The Arista eAPI driver does not PoE due to lack of testing hardware.
 It is tested on 7050 and 7280cr3 hardware.

-  :sup:`2` The Aruba AOS-CX REST api driver supports most features, and is tested in 6100 and 6300 hardware.
+  :sup:`2` The Aruba AOS-CX REST api driver supports most features, and is tested on 6100 and 6300 hardware.

   :sup:`3` The Aruba AOS-S REST api driver requires firmware v16.x.
 This has been tested using firmware v16.11.0029, and REST api v4, on the following single devices: 2530(PoE), 2940(PoE), 2930M, and 2930F(PoE).
 It should function on the 2530, 2540, 2920,